 In contrast, Christianity concerns itself from the outset with the inner confused side of us, declaring that we are none of us born knowing how to live; Christianity is focused on helping a part of us that secular language struggles even to name, which is not precisely intelligence or emotion, not character or personality, but another, even more abstract entity loosely connected with all of those and yet differentiated from them by an additional ethical and transcendent dimension - and to which we may as well refer, following Christian terminology, as the soul.
-It has been the essential task of the Christian pedagogic machine to nurture, reassure, comfort and guide our souls. p112-13
+It has been the essential task of the Christian pedagogic machine to nurture, reassure, comfort and quide our souls. p112-13 it is the modern academic - in their ivory towers and, with a few honourable exceptions, being indifferent to the fate of humanity.
+As de Botton puts it -

 I rarely miss an opportunity to castigate the modern university for its ever-increasing compartmentalisation of knowledge and marginalisation, indeed stigmatisation, of inter-disciplinary work.
-If ever an occupation deserved the accusation of insidious conduct of the "trahison des clercs" it is the modern academic - in their ivory towers and, with a few honourable exceptions, being indifferent to the fate of humanity.
-As de Botton puts it -
+If ever an occupation deserved the accusation of insidious conduct of the "trahison des clercs"